western-webdev-bootcamp-course-3/todos-app-demo-mern-stack/README.md

 The frontend of this project is in the `frontend` folder.
 Before you run the frontend, please make sure that you have started the backend first.
 The backend should run without issues on port 8000.

+Before running the frontend, you need to install the dependencies by running `npm install`.
 To run the frontend, you can start the project with `npm start`.
 To test the frontend, you can run `npm test`.